salt999/molgenis-theme/README.md

 ### Starting A New Theme

-* Just copy an existing theme to a new directory:
+* Copy an existing theme to a new directory:

   ```bash
   cp -R theme/molgenis-blue theme/molgenis-red